clauKT/html-css-js-projects/readme.md

 #Great game developed in HTML/CSS & JS(es5)
--> Generate celles with Generate btn
+-> cells are created dynamically
+-> Generate button creates 8 cells on a row
--> Select the level from easy/medium/hard
+-> user select the level from easy/medium/hard